soniah/blog/content/posts/2007-08-05-find-50-biggest-files.md

 categories:
   - Linux
 ---
-Here&#8217;s how to find the 50 biggest files on a partition:
+Here's how to find the 50 biggest files on a partition:

 <!--more-->